A Need for New Currency

 The Bitcoin protocol has built-in scarcity, a major factor in determining the value of Bitcoin.
 Over time, the supply of Bitcoin released each time a block is mined is reduced, with the last of the predetermined 21 million Bitcoin estimated to be awarded in the year 2140.
 By that time, the value of each Bitcoin could surpass all current theories and be well into the tens of thousands of dollars.
 This scarcity, a product of the work required to mine Bitcoin and the finite supply, puts the digital asset in a strong position to continue to appreciate in value, seeing a 140% increase in 2016 alone.
 Though the price is subject to (sometimes major) shifts, responding quickly to the temperament of the market, looking at value graphs of one year or more shows rapid growth and a strong upward trend.

 Because of the simplicity of the Bitcoin code, and its resistance to change, Bitcoin as a cryptocurrency and technology serves as an inspiration and the foundation of many of the blockchain-based technologies and applications emerging on the market.
 The popularity, flexibility, and security Bitcoin possesses all contribute to its value, furthering its adoption by an ever-growing population of investors, traders, users, and applications in a cycle which regularly results in Bitcoin’s price reaching new all-time highs.
 Though like any investment, there is a certain degree of speculation about when the best time to buy or sell might be, the long-term trend has signalled holding, with those who have owned Bitcoin the longest showing the largest gains.
 The cryptocurrency movement has gained enough momentum to reach a critical mass of adoption, a point where the inherent value of using digital currencies and building technologies around these protocols becomes inescapable.
-With the cryptocurrency predicted to end 2017 valued anywhere from $4,000 to $10,000, it’s clear that the Bitcoin revolution is in the beginning stages, not the end.
+It’s clear that the Bitcoin revolution is in the beginning stages, not the end.